nathmo/FactorioContainerSystemPrint/README.md

 # Contributing
-if you feel like you improved the design and want to share it with the others, feel free to open a pull request. if your change are not compatible with the rest of the module, make a fork instead and I will happily list it here
+if you feel like you improved the design and want to share it with the others, feel free to open a pull request. if your change are not compatible with the rest of the module, make a fork instead and I will happily list it here and don't hesitate to open an issue if something could be improved
 # TODO

 - improve genesis module